siefkenj/IBLODEs/book/typst/modules/appendix3.typ

 #label_appendix(<app:integrating_factor>)

-This appendix is adapted from XXX Jiri Lebl Diffy Qs.
+This appendix is adapted from #link("https://www.jirka.org/diffyqs/")[Jiri Lebl's book "Notes on Diffy Qs"].

 One of the most important types of equations we will learn to solve are the so-called *linear equations*.
 In fact, the majority of the course is about linear equations.
 In this section we focus on the *first order linear equation*.